scottyduff/scottyduff.github.io/index.md

 ## Welcome to my Blog

-What follows is a fairly random collection of writing on topics of interest.
+What follows is a fairly random collection of writing on topics of interest to me.

 Including:
 - food
 - wine
 - philosophy
 - management and business

+All of the opinions are my own.

 ### Markdown